 In Thailand, despite the moaning of some negative people, you get the best of all worlds (Read this: 10 Reasons Why We Can’t Leave Thailand)

 I had no job, very little money and all I had was a suitcase, a camera and a tape player.
 No plans and no friends in Phuket.
 So I picked a small guest house in Soi Sansabai Patong Beach called Swiss Garden (it’s still there) and I made it my base.
 From there I started to write letters (LETTERS! there was no such thing as email and not even a mobile phone) to every hotel in Phuket.
-My skills of designers wasn’t really demanded but I was good with languages so after 2 months of writing I finally got a job as Guest Relation at Banyan Tree Bangtao.
+My skills of designers weren’t really demanded but I was good with languages, so after 2 months of writing resumes, I finally got a job as Guest Relation at Banyan Tree Resort Bangtao.
 My salary was 12,000 baht so eating in the street was a necessity.

 At Banyan Tree, I had my 1st contact with a computer, writing welcome letters to the hotel guests.
 On my free time I started to play with the Microsoft Word drawing toolbar.
 That was super basic but I managed to do some nice layouts and presentations (remember it was the early days so don’t smirk 😀 ).